MattCowgill/readstatsnz/README.md

 The goal of {readstatsnz} is to make it easy to download and import data from StatsNZ into R.

-At the moment, the package enables easy access to [the CSVs listed on this page](https://www.stats.govt.nz/large-datasets/csv-files-for-download).
+The package enables easy access to [the CSVs listed on this page](https://www.stats.govt.nz/large-datasets/csv-files-for-download).

 ## Installation